 He paddled over 2,000 miles, eating in diners, camping in city parks, probably even changing sides every couple of strokes.
 I was left nonplussed by the book.
 Puzzled.
 Disappointed.
 It didn’t seem like an adventure to me.
 I totally failed to relate to Harris’ story.

 What I didn’t understand at the time—not until rereading it decades later—Mississippi Solo was not about a river trip at all.

 Exactly 30 years after its 1988 publication, I again stumbled upon Mississippi Solo, pushed to the shadowed and dusty end of my basement bookshelf.

 Rereading it now—I will optimistically attribute this to accrued wisdom, or at least just being closer to 50 rather than 20—I had my Huckleberry Finn moment.
-Eddy Harris, while telling the story of his novice canoe trip, was really writing about race and being a young black man in America.
+Eddy Harris, while telling the story of his novice canoe trip, was really writing about race and being a young Black man in America.
 It feels ridiculous to me how this was not more apparent the first time I read it.
-But then again, Adventures of Huckleberry Finn is about race and racism and I managed to miss that too the first time around.
+But then again, Adventures of Huckleberry Finn is about race and racism and I managed to miss that too on the first time around.

-Imagine launching in 1988, as Harris puts it, “From where there ain’t no black folks to where they still don’t like us much.”
+Imagine launching in 1988, as Harris puts it, “From where there ain’t no Black folks to where they still don’t like us much.”
 Let alone doing so in a craft about which the author knew little to nothing.
 This was adventure in a realm I could not fathom as a young, hard-skilled, self-absorbed white guy.
 Today, Eddy’s adventure impresses me completely.